Technology alert: Chat Offline. Click for more.

 Academic Statement (Return to top)

-Gary is a faculty in the Limited-Residency Undergraduate Program (formerly ADP) who works with both education and liberal arts students.
-He has been connected to Prescott College for a long time, first as an ADP student in the mid-1980's, then as an administrative instructor in the On-Campus Undergraduate Program (formerly RDP) from 1990 to 2003, and now with the Limited-Residency Undergraduate Program since 2004.
+Gary is a faculty in the Limited-Residency Undergraduate Program who teaches and advises students in a variety of liberal arts disciplines.
+He has been connected to Prescott College for a long time, first as a student in the mid-1980's, then as an administrative instructor in the On-Campus Undergraduate Program from 1990 to 2003, and now with the Limited-Residency Undergraduate Program since 2004.

 Gary is probably best known for creating and teaching the humanistic math course Math Explorations, a unique holistic approach to mathematics that emphasizes conceptual learning and appreciation of the "big picture" of how mathematics creates beauty and meaning in our lives.
 This course has also been known to tame the demons of math phobia that too often result from traditional instruction in mathematics.